Fighting Coast Guard

-Fighting Coast Guard is a 1951 American adventure film directed by Joseph Kane and written by Kenneth Gamet.
-The film stars Brian Donlevy, Forrest Tucker, Ella Raines, John Russell, Richard Jaeckel, William Murphy and Martin Milner.
-The film was released on June 1, 1951, by Republic Pictures.
+Fighting Coast Guard is a 1951 American adventure film directed by Joseph Kane, written by Kenneth Gamet and starring Brian Donlevy, Forrest Tucker and Ella Raines.
+The film was released on June 1, 1951 by Republic Pictures.

 Plot

-Shortly before the attack on Pearl Harbor, shipyard foreman Bill Rourk is feuding with a former football star, Barney Walker, who now works there.
-He is romantically attracted to Louise Ryan, an admiral's daughter working as a wartime welder, but she is dating Ian McFarland, a naval commander.
+Shortly before the attack on Pearl Harbor, shipyard foreman Bill Rourk is feuding with coworker and former football star Barney Walker.
+He is romantically attracted to Louise Ryan, an admiral's daughter working as a wartime welder, but she is dating naval commander Ian McFarland.

-McFarland launches an officers training course once America becomes active in World War II.
-Bill signs up, but his record is tainted by lies told by Walker.
-He is also caught out after curfew by the military police, while trying to romance Louise.
+McFarland launches an officer-training course after the American entry into World War II.
+Bill wants to take the course, but his record is tainted by lies told by Walker.
+He is also caught out after curfew by the military police while trying to romance Louise.

 Walker is fatally injured in battle and confesses his lies about Bill before dying.
-When a former shipyard colleague, young Tony Jessup, is stranded and endangered, Bill disobeys orders and heroically tries to save Tony, who dies while being rescued.
-McFarland commends his bravery, then confides to that his sweetheart, Louise, has fallen in love with Bill.
+When former shipyard colleague Tony Jessup is stranded and endangered, Bill disobeys orders and heroically tries to save Tony, who dies while being rescued.
+McFarland commends his bravery and then confides that Louise has fallen in love with Bill.